 But it happened to be that as soon as we started to walk away, there were some football group and cheerleaders in the area and they did a quick display in the square.
 My mum quickly snapped a picture :

-Hmm!
 My mum has good taste, huh?
-A little too young though!
-Hahaha!
+A little too young for her maybe?
 And as soon as we left the bar, Nazry and I started teasing her.

 Naz and me : “You’re such a flirt, aren’t you!”